MSentimental/AetherCipher/README.md

 Aether Cipher, Aether Hash, and Aether Warp - mathematically built upon SHA-256 and SHA-512.

+**Aether Cipher**: Personal encryption use or user-provided key encryption.
+**Aether Hash**: Educational hash with SHA-2 inspired algorithms.
+**Aether Warp**: Built on top of Aether Hash with a different algorithm and a faster delivery speed (estimated 20MB/s up to 200MB/s).

 ## 📊 Parameters for AetherCipher

 | Parameter | Value |